 Returns numeric_exp truncated to integer_exp places to the right of the decimal point.
 If integer_exp is negative, numeric_exp is truncated to |integer_exp| places to the left of the decimal point.

-The CAST function converts a value to a specified data type.
+The CAST() function converts a value or an expression from one data type to another specified data type.
 The syntax is as follows:

 CAST (expression AS data_type(length))